josh-r-dick/flappybird/README.md

 Controls:
 * ```space```, ```p``` to pause, ```r``` to reset, ```q``` to quit, ```z``` to fire!

+## May 18, 2017

+Added joystick support.
+The bird now flies if you push any button.
+The next step is to identify the buttons and assign them to

 ## January 26, 2017

 Looked in to performance.
 Things that improved performance: